-Santiago Mejia joined the Gabelli School of Business in 2017 as an assistant professor in the law and ethics area.
-He earned his PhD in philosophy from the University of Chicago in 2016.
+Santiago Mejia joined the Gabelli School of Business in 2017 as an assistant professor in the law and ethics area, after earning his Ph.D. in philosophy from the University of Chicago.
 Professor Mejia has a strong background in philosophy and ethics.
 His research interests span normative ethical theories of businesses, organizational behavior, moral psychology, and virtue ethics.

 Professor Mejia’s research currently gravitates around three major topics: